Financial System Committees

 Canadian Official Sector Groups

 - Financial Institutions Supervisory Committee (FISC): facilitates consultation and the exchange of information on matters relating to the supervision of federal financial institutions.
-FISC is chaired by the Superintendent of Financial institutions and includes the Canadian Deposit Insurance Corporation, the Department of Finance, the Bank of Canada and the Financial Consumer Agency of Canada.
+FISC is chaired by the Superintendent of Financial institutions and includes the Canada Deposit Insurance Corporation, the Department of Finance Canada, the Bank of Canada and the Financial Consumer Agency of Canada.

 - Senior Advisory Committee (SAC): a discussion forum for financial sector policy issues, including financial stability and systemic vulnerabilities.
 SAC is chaired by the Deputy Minister of Finance and includes the same members as FISC.